haquefardeen/awesome-dot/README.md

    -  [Lorimer Jenkins](https://lorimerjenkins.medium.com/) - Lorimer provides great input relating to Kusama parachain.If you got a chance please go through this.
    -  [Vision Staking](https://visionstake.medium.com/) - Vision staking is a one of the best informative website to learn about staking and everything.
    -  [Hold Polkadot](https://www.holdpolkadot.com)- This website tells the importance of Polkadot by giving very good infographics.
-   -  [DotinUrdu](http://dotinurdu.com/)- A website dedicated to Urdu users to learn about the basics of Polkadot
+   -  [DotinUrdu](http://dotinurdu.com/)- A website dedicated to Urdu users to learn about the basics of Polkadot.
+   -  [Chris Medium](https://ccris02.medium.com/)- Learn about the bigger picture of validators in Kusama.
+   -  [Anaelle Github](https://anaelleltd.github.io/)- Easily guide to Polkadot network and the governance.
    -
+   -

+- Youtube sessions

+-

 #### Tools
 - [Scout-by Polkachu](https://polkachu.com/scout)- A Validator lookup tool that provides nominators very fast.
 - [Bitcharge](https://bitcharge.co/)- A useful tool that will help you to not remember the address everytime
+- [Substrate Tip Bot](https://github.com/paritytech/substrate-tip-bot)- A GitHub bot to submit tips on behalf of contributors.
+- [Dot Scanner](https://dotscanner.com/)- Blockchain explorer for Polkadot, Kusama, and other substrate-based networks.
+-

 #### Jobs